 Gotta Read This: New Books to Connect with Your Curriculum: This workshop highlights new books you might integrate into your language arts, social studies, math, science and arts curriculum.
 We have separate workshops for kindergarten to fifth-grade educators and sixth- to 12th-grade educators.

-Sixth- to 12th-grade educators: Register now, and we’ll contact you to let you know when the online booklists are available.
+- Sixth- to 12th-grade educators: Sign up now, and we’ll contact you to let you know when the online booklists are available.

-2020 Talking Equity and Social Justice: Free Booktalks for Educators and Parents: Are you looking for some good new books to share with youth on topics like diversity, equity and social responsibility?
-Multnomah County School Corps Librarian Cathy Camper will share quick booktalks for educators and parents on titles that address these topics.
-She will also share tips about using books to promote equity.
-Online lists of the books will be provided.
-This is a two-part webinar, with part one covering materials for grades K-5 and part two for grades 6-adult.
-Part one is June 30 from 2-3:30 pm, and part two is July 2 from 2-3:30 pm.
-Sign up for either or both.
+Talking Equity and Social Justice: Free Booktalks for Educators and Parents: Are you looking for some new books to share with youth on topics like diversity, equity and social responsibility?
+School Corps librarians will share quick booktalks for educators and parents on titles that address these topics.
+Online booklists will be provided, and certificates of attendance are available for educator clock hours.
 Register now.

 Contact School Corps with questions.